babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.ZIP for .NET.md

 - Create self-extracting compressed archives.

 ## Compress Files As

 **Compression:** ZIP, TAR, GZIP, BZ2

 ## Read Archives

 **Decompression:** ZIP, TAR, GZIP, BZ2

 ## Platform Independence

 Aspose.ZIP for .NET is implemented using Managed C# and can be used with any .NET language like C#, VB.NET, F# and so on.
 It can be integrated with any kind of .NET application, from ASP.NET web applications to Windows .NET applications.

 ## Getting Started with Aspose.ZIP for .NET

 Are you ready to give Aspose.ZIP for .NET a try?
 Simply execute `Install-Package Aspose.Zip` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.ZIP for .NET and want to upgrade the version, please execute `Update-Package Aspose.Zip` to get the latest version.

-## Compress DAT as ZIP using C#
+## Compress DAT as ZIP using C# Code

 You can execute the following code snippet to see how Aspose.ZIP API works in your environment or check the [GitHub Repository](https://github.com/aspose-zip/Aspose.ZIP-for-.NET) for other common usage scenarios.

 ```csharp
 using (var arch = new Archive())
 {